 Beijing Micro-financing and Beijing Wanchi, Mr. Zhang, Puhui Weijin, Mr. Xu, Ms. Li and Ms. Chang have entered into the New Beijing Micro-financing Structured Agreements.
-As disclosed in the announcement of the Company dated 23 October 2020, as (i) Mr. Zhang is an executive Director and a director of each of Beijing Wanchi and Beijing Micro-financing; (ii) Ms. Li is an executive Director and a director of each of Beijing Wanchi and Beijing Micro-financing; (iii) Puhui Weijin is indirectly wholly and beneficially owned by the Dai Family (the substantial shareholders of the Company); and (iv) Ms. Chang is an executive director of a subsidiary of the Company, Mr. Zhang, Ms. Li, Puhui Weijin and Ms. Chang are connected persons of the Company, the transactions contemplated under the New Beijing Micro-financing Structured Agreements constitute continuing connected transactions of the Company under Chapter 20 of the GEM Listing Rules.
+As disclosed in the announcement of the Company dated 23 October 2020, as (i) Mr. Zhang is an executive Director and a director of each of Beijing Wanchi and Beijing Micro-financing; (ii) Ms. Li is an executive Director and a director of each of Beijing Wanchi and Beijing Micro-financing; and (iii) Ms. Chang is an executive director of a subsidiary of the Company, Mr. Zhang, Ms. Li and Ms. Chang are connected persons of the Company.
+In addition, Puhui Weijin is a substantial shareholder of Beijing Micro-financing.
+Puhui Weijin is also a connected person of the Company.
+The transactions contemplated under the New Beijing Micro-financing Structured Agreements constitute continuing connected transactions of the Company under Chapter 20 of the GEM Listing Rules.

-During the period from 23 November 2020 (i.e. effective date of the New Beijing Micro-financing Exclusive Service Agreement) to 31 December 2020 (both days inclusive), Beijing Wanchi did not receive any operation and management fees from Beijing Micro-financing in a manner as prescribed in the New Beijing Micro-financing Exclusive Service Agreement.
-No dividend or other distribution had been made by Beijing Micro-financing to its registered shareholders during the period from 23 November 2020 (i.e. effective date of the New Beijing Micro-financing Exclusive Service Agreement) to 31 December 2020 (i.e. effective date of the New Beijing Micro-financing to its registered shareholders during the period from 23 November 2020 (i.e. effective date of the New Beijing Micro-financing Exclusive Service Agreement) to 31 December 2020 (both days inclusive).
+During the year ended 31 December 2021, Beijing Wanchi did not receive any operation and management fees from Beijing Micro-financing in a manner as prescribed in the New Beijing Micro-financing Exclusive Service Agreement.
+No dividend or other distribution had been made by Beijing Micro-financing to its registered shareholders during the year ended 31 December 2021.

-The independent non-executive Directors have reviewed the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and confirmed that: (1) the transactions carried out during the year ended 31 December 2020 have been entered into in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (after deducting all relevant costs and reasonable expenses in connection with their business operations) and 79% of the total profits after income tax of Beijing Micro-financing have been retained by the Group; (2) no dividends or other distributions have been made by the Pawnbrokers and Beijing Micro-financing to their respective registered shareholders which are not otherwise subsequently assigned or transferred to the Group; and (3) the transactions carried out during the year ended 31 December 2020 are fair and reasonable, are on normal commercial terms and in ordinary and usual course of business of the Group and are in the interests of the Company and the Shareholders as a whole.
-Save for the equity transfer agreements, termination agreements, the New Beijing Micro-financing Structured Agreements and undertaking (as mentioned under the sub-section headed "B New Beijing Micro-financing Structured Agreements" and as disclosed in the announcement of the Company dated 23 October 2020), there was no new contract or renewed contract (on the same terms as the existing Pawnbrokers Structured Agreements) entered into during the year ended 31 December 2020.
+The independent non-executive Directors have reviewed the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and confirmed that: (1) the transactions carried out during the year ended 31 December 2021 have been entered into in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (after deducting all relevant costs and reasonable expenses in connection with their business operations) and 79% of the total profits after income tax of Beijing Micro-financing have been retained by the Group; (2) no dividends or other distributions have been made by the Pawnbrokers and Beijing Micro-financing to their respective registered shareholders which are not otherwise subsequently assigned or transferred to the Group; and (3) the transactions carried out during the year ended 31 December 2021 are fair and reasonable, are on normal commercial terms and in ordinary and usual course of business of the Group and are in the interests of the Company and the Shareholders as a whole.
+There was no new contract or renewed contract (on the same terms as the existing Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements) entered into during the year ended 31 December 2021.

-The Company's auditor was engaged to report on the continuing connected transactions entered into by the Group in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-Based on the results of the work performed, the auditor has issued a limited assurance report containing an unqualified conclusions in respect of the continuing connected transactions in accordance with Chapter 20 of the GEM Listing Rules in confirming that:
+The Company's auditor was engaged to report on the continuing connected transactions entered into by the Group in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 (Revised) "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+Based on the results of the work performed, the auditor has issued a unmodified limited assurance report containing findings and conclusions in respect of the continuing connected transactions in accordance with Chapter 20 of the GEM Listing Rules in confirming that: